-Course Title Course Number Hours

-Students select 12 elective hours from any of the subjects listed to the right.
+Course Title Course Number Hours Students select 6 elective hours from the courses listed to the right.
+PASMN 3503 or PASMN 4343 or PASMN 4363 or PASMN 4383 or PASMN 4423 6 Students select 6 elective hours from any of the subjects listed to the right.
 Please note that the basic courses in these subjects already required for the M.Div may not be used to fulfill the concentration.
-PASMN, STWLD, and APLMN
+PASMN, STWLD, and APLMN 6 Total 12

-Total 12